sharad1087/laptop_power_checker/README.md

-A simple program to fetch information about power supplies (for a laptop running Linux; tested against Ubuntu 14.04).
+A simple program to fetch information about power supplies (for a laptop running Linux).
+Tested against:
+- Ubuntu 14.04
+- Python 3.5.1